 The purpose of Mediation is to allow people in dispute to settle their differences without the need for solicitors or courts.
 Mediation enables people with disagreements or those with a need to make an agreement to make mutually agreed arrangements.
-Mediation provides safe space for people to discuss their issues, and then help people to reach an agreement that both are able to move on with.
+Mediation provides a safe space for people to discuss their issues, with a mediator making sure that the focus remains on resolving the conflict, not going over past grievances.

 Many are not in dispute but simply want to make arrangements for their future after a divorce or separation, to discuss division of assets, to develop child arrangements, go over housing options, pensions, pet ownership and much more.
 In fact, anything can be discussed within mediation!

 Also, to apply to a family court, you are required to consider mediation before making an application.
 This is mandatory in most cases.
 A Mediation Information and Assessment Meeting (MIAM), once completed, will enable you to make a valid application to a family or financial court.